-Graison S. Gill, owner of Bellegarde Bakery in New Orleans, has been baking professionally for seven years.
-He trained at the San Francisco Baking Institute under Michel Suas and Frank Sally.
-Graison’s passion for bread stems from the craft’s intricacies and interactions with the primordial elements of fire, water and fermentation.
+Graison is the owner of Bellegarde Bakery in New Orleans and has been baking professionally for ten years.
+He trained at the San Francisco Baking Institute under Mac McConnell and Frank Sally.

 Born and raised in Columbus, Ohio, Max Hobson graduated from The Ohio State University in 2009 and moved to New Orleans in 2013 to pursue a career as a golf professional.
 After developing an obsession with home baking, he decided on a new path and joined the team at Bellegarde in 2016.
 Max loves baking because he believes that good food has the power to connect people, and that breaking bread is a language everyone can understand.